chrippa/ds4drv/README.rst

 Known issues/limitations
 ------------------------

-- No pairing, you must start your controller in pairing mode everytime
 - The controller will never be shut off, you need to do this manually by holding the PS button until the controller shuts off
 - No rumble support

 References
 ----------